KipCollo/ToolsCorn/DevOps/Orchestration/Kubernetes/index.md

 1. Kubernetes Managed service:- Amazon EKS,Google Kubernetes Engine,Azure Kubernetes Service(AKS)
 2. Use Minikube
 3. Manual Installation- Install diff component individually -Master Node,Worker Node.

+## CONTROLLERS

+It includes:-

+1. ReplicaSets - Ensures that a specified number of replicas for a pod are running at all times.
+2. Deployments - Deployment controller provides declarative updates for pods and ReplicaSets.It manages pods i.e Running a ReplicaSets allows to deploy a number of pods and check their status as single unit,scales a ReplicaSets out of the Pods,Pause and Resume deployments to make changes for larger datasets,getting pod status.
+3. DaemonSets - Ensures that all nodes run a copy of specific pod.As nodes are added or removed from cluster,a DaemonSet will add or remove required pods.
+4. Jobs - A supervisor process for pods carrying out batch jobs.Run individual processes that run once and complete successfully.
+5. Services - Allows communication between one set of deployments with another.Includes Internal services,External services,Load balancer services.

+## ORGANIZING APPs

+1. Labels - They are key/value pairs that are attached to objects like pods, services and deployments.They are for users of Kubernetes to identify attributes fro objects.E.g
+    - "release" : "stable","release": "canary"
+    - "environment" : "dev", "environment" : "qa", "environment": "production".
+    - "tier" : "frontend", "tier" : "backend", "tier" : "cache"
+2. Label selectors - Allows you to identify a set of objects.There are 2 kinds - Equality-based selectors(=,!=) and Set-based selectors(IN,NOT IN,EXISTS).Used with kubectl to list and filter objects.
+3. Namespaces - Greater for large enterprises.Allows teams to access resources with accountability.Provides scope for names-must be unique in namespaces.